 Given its bloody 20th century history, it's easy to forget that Vietnam has a history as a nation going back over a thousand years, with centuries of self-governance, culture, and civilization that rival anything the rest of the world has to offer.

 Vietnam is full of ancient buildings, awesome food, and beer traditions, and natural wonders that the 20th century's wars couldn't erase.
-In this list, we'll enumerate ten reasons why Vietnam is once again ripe for invasion - tourist invasion, that is.
+In this list, we'll enumerate 10 reasons why Vietnam is worth a visit.

 The Architecture & Archaeology